electrocucaracha/vagrant-openstack/README.md

 # OpenStack

 This vagrant project pretends to collect information about different ways to deploy OpenStack Project.
 It was created only for didactic purposes.
-For more information about OpenStack, take a look of [the official site] (http://www.openstack.org/).
+For more information about OpenStack, take a look of [the official site](http://www.openstack.org/).

 ## Requirements: